unraid/docs/docs/unraid-os/manual/storage-management.md

 When the number of disk slots for the pool is set to one, this is referred to as running in single device mode.
 In this mode, you will have no protection for any data that exists on the pool, which is why multi-device mode is recommended.
-However, unlike in pool mode, while in single device mode, you are able to adjust the filesystem for the cache device to something other than BTRFS.
+However, unlike in multi-device mode, while in single device mode, you are able to adjust the filesystem for the cache device to something other than BTRFS.
 It is for this reason that there are no special operations for single mode.
 You can only add or remove the device from the system.

 _NOTE: If you choose to use a non-BTRFS file system for your pool device operating in single mode, you will not be able to expand to a